This is Jawher Moussa's blog

 But those docs are too much.

 What I’m really looking for when searching for those are exactly the kind of posts I feel beneath me: someone somewhere decided it was worth it to write a post showing how to “iterate over object keys” in javascript, and it was exactly what I needed at that moment.
+Not a language specification.
+Not a fully exhaustive & well structured documentation.
+Just a one page long post with the snippet I needed.

 I will think about this whenever I’m hesitating to write about a subject because I find it “too trivial, it won’t help anyone”.